 The consequence of having a dog is that it can improve your overall health, but it can also be a really stressful situation.
 Particularly, if your dog has bitten someone.
 It is California regulation that if your dog bites someone then it has to be reported and you are fully responsible for any injury that comes from the dog injury.
 Dog bites usually result in puncture wounds which can lead to infection if not taken care of properly.
 You can also deal with scarring and lacerations.
 Getting bit by a dog is serious stuff and should not be treated lightly.

 If you or someone you love has been bitten by a dog then you have the right to seek compensation.
 Unless you were trespassing onto someone’s property then you may have a strong case to receive financial compensation for your injuries.
-Call 310-997-0904 or click here for our Dog Attack Attorney at the Law Offices of Harold Craig Kornberg in Los Angeles to get a better understanding of what your options are if you were injured during a dog attack.
+Call 310-997-0904 or click here for our dog attack lawyer at the Law Offices of Howard Craig Kornberg in Los Angeles to get a better understanding of what your options are if you were injured during a dog attack.
 We have represented so many clients in your position.
 Do not hesitate to start your free consultation with us today.